aarontran/snr-filaments/agenda.md

   iPython parallelization

+  Idea for ipynb -- construct iterators or generators or something, for each SNR to spit out the correct data/kevs/eps/snr objects for each region.

+  Then it's merely a matter of:
+  for item in iterator:
+    make table 7
+    make table 8

 * ipython notebook with results of varying compression ratio, shock speed, remnant distance, any other twiddleables (including/excluding energy cutoff).